 Our Puppy Ranges

 How much should I feed my puppy?

-- Extra-small – weighing up to 4 kg when adult
+- X-small – up to 4kg when adult

-- Small – weighing up to 10 kg when adult
+- Small – up to 10kg when adult

-- Extra-small and small breeds have weaker jaws and smaller teeth so they need food that’s the right size and texture.
+- X-small and small breeds have weaker jaws and smaller teeth so need food that’s the right size and texture.

-- Large and giant breeds grow more slowly and need less energy per pound of bodyweight than small breeds.
+- Large and giant breeds grow slower and need less energy per kilo of bodyweight than small breeds.

 Setting the right puppy feeding schedule